 Memorability and perceived usability - In addition, the relationship between memorability and perceived usability of social media sites by B-to-B marketers was significantly supported.
 This finding confirms Lacka and Chong (2016) study and indicates that for social media sites to be used they must be easy to remember.
 This finding also confirms results from studies conducted in developed countries (Holden and Rada 2011) which shows that the effect of memorability on perceived usability of social media sites is similar in different contexts i.e. developed and emerging countries.

 Efficiency and perceived usability - Surprisingly, efficiency of social media sites did not have have a significant influence on Jordanian B-to-B marketers’ perceived usability.
 Therefore, this relationship was rejected.
 This research finding is in line with Lacka and Chong (2016) findings of this relationship.
 This implies that in Jordanian B-to-B firms, efficiency reflects usability for personal use only and B-to-B marketers would pay more attention to the effectiveness of the tools they use in their personal lives i.e. they would use social media sites to communicate more effectively with family and friends (Neilsen 1993). however, in the B-to-B context efficiency does not seem to influence perceived usability of social media sites.
 By using social media sites, B-to-B marketers are not expecting any implications in terms of performance or productivity.
 These two studies are carried out in emerging countries i.e. China and Jordan.
-In a Western context, it has been demonstrated that B-to-B organizational members perceive social media sites to have a lower overall effectiveness as a channel and hence identify it as less important for relationship oriented usage than other business models (Iankova 2018).
+In a Western context, it has been demonstrated that B-to-B organizational members perceive social media sites to have a lower overall effectiveness as a channel and hence identify it as less important for relationship oriented usage than other business models (Iankova et al. 2018).
 In addition, the finding for this hypothesis contradicts Nielsen's (1993) study conducted in a developed country and claiming that efficiency influence usability.
 However, Nielsen’s study considered technologies other than social media sites.

 Satisfaction and perceived usability - The findings support this hypothesis and enphasise a significant relationship between satisfaction and perceived usability.
 These findings contradicts Lacka and Chong’s (2016) study conducted in China and indicating that there is not a significant relationship between satisfaction and perceived usability.
 This can be explained by the cultural mind-set of the Jordanian context where fun and attainment could explain the usability in the social and business fields.
 For Chinese B-to-B marketers, however, the satisfaction derived from the use of social media sites does not influence perceived usability and hence, its role is not significant in the adoption of social media in Chinese B-to-B firms.